brendenwest/it121/5_objects.md

 JavaScript differs from most `object-oriented` programming languages, which use `classes` to define objects and inheritance.

-Instead JS objects can be defined literally as a collection of `key-value` pairs like so:
+Instead, JS objects can be defined literally as a collection of `key-value` pairs like so:

     const student = { name: "Jim Jones", year: 1, major: "web" }